Model Validation

 • It is critical for algorithmic trading, credit risk assessment, and capital planning.

-Key Components of Validation
+Key Components of a Validation Framework

-Why It Matters: Model Risk
+Why It Matters: Managing Model Risk

 Real-World Example: Backtesting a Trading Algo